department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/avs/research/2022-04-MVP-Usability/research-plan.md

 ### Research questions
 - Can Veterans/caregivers easily find the AVS within the Appointments section?
 - Are any sections or terms displayed within the AVS confusing to Veterans/caregivers?
-- Is there any information missing that Veterans/caregivers expect to see in an AVS?
+- Is there any information missing that Veterans/caregivers expect to see in an AVS? or information displayed that Veterans/caregivers weren't expecting to see?
 - What notifications about AVS are helpful to Veterans?
   - How much information do Veterans expect in different notification types?
   - Do Veterans expect on-site notifications within MyVA, My HealtheVet landing page, and/or within the appointments section?